Turbulence-hit Singapore Airlines flight fell 54 meters in less than five seconds, investigation finds

-- The Singapore Airlines flight that last week encountered severe turbulence on its way from London to Singapore dropped 54 meters in iless than five seconds.
+- The Singapore Airlines flight that last week encountered severe turbulence on its way from London to Singapore dropped 54 meters (178 feet) in less than five seconds.

 - One person died of a suspected heart attack and many of the 211 passengers and 18 crew members onboard were injured.